OxfordHCC/Aretha/README.md

 Then run `ng serve` in \ui and head to `localhost:4200`

+Run`capture.py` to capture data and it should display in this browser

 Stripped away a lot of the components from other views that we don't want/need for IoT-refine

 Not using an API for the db instead outputting to json